 Pick an acceptable institution

 The Texas State Board of Public Accountancy only recognizes baccalaureate and higher degrees from select institutions of higher education.
-You need to confirm the college or university you’re attending, or plan to attend, adheres to the Texas educational requirements.
+If you are planning on becoming a CPA, you need to confirm the college or university you’re attending, or plan to attend, adheres to the Texas educational requirements.
+You will need an accredited Bachelor's Degree in Accounting to become a CPA, but to get started in your education path, you can start with an associate's.

-If you’ve already received a baccalaureate degree from an accredited institution, you can qualify to take the Uniform CPA Examination by taking accounting courses or completing an accounting program at a pre-approved community college.
+If you’ve already received a baccalaureate degree from an accredited institution, you are on track to becoming a CPA.
+You can qualify to take the CPA Exam by taking accounting courses or completing an accounting program at a pre-approved community college.

 Education completed outside of the United States will be evaluated on a case-by-case basis to determine whether the degree is equivalent to recognized course requirements.
 International credential evaluation services are not accepted.